What Factors Typically Prevent Strategy Execution?

 An Updated Approach to Strategy Execution

-Three Shifts to Improve Strategy Execution
+Three Key Shifts for Better Strategy Execution

 The Bottom Line